jcg5g9/Smallmouth_Bass_Genomics_R_Scripts/README.md

 I then used these same 200 diagnostic loci to create simulated recent-generation hybrid data, which I then compared to my real, empirical data using DAPC.

+I then run all of my empirical data in NewHybrids to determine the most likely classification of each individual into one of six hybrid cateogories.

 ### Genomic Date used:

 #### Fully-filtered SMB dataset, MIDARK and WHITE, MIDARK and SKIA to obtain diagnostic SNPS